In SFAS you will feel the pain as individuals, but you cannot hope to pass unless you think and act as a team.

 So, you’ve volunteered to be in Special Forces and you’re getting ready to go to Special Forces Assessment and Selection (SFAS).
 This is the time to prepare yourself for the grind that is to come.
-There are certain tips, such as the PT program which will help you attain the level of physical fitness that you’ll need to not just pass the course but to excel.
+There are certain tips that will help you attain the level of physical fitness that you’ll need to not just pass the course but to excel.

-But now we’re here at Team Week and you’ve no doubt heard the nightmarish stories about it and what a smoker it is.
-Well, it is true that you are going to be tested this week.
+But now we’re here at Team Week.
+You’ve no doubt heard the nightmarish stories about it and what a smoker it is.
+Well, it is true that you are going to be thoroughly tested.
 The tasks are difficult and you’re going to be worn down and smoked like a cheap cigar with some of them, especially if the weather doesn’t cooperate and the trails get muddy and slow.
-But again, like Land Nav, thousands of guys have passed it and so can you.
+But again, as with Land Navigation, thousands of guys have passed it and so can you.

 Here are a few things to keep in mind.

-What is Team Week Anyway?
-Well, the school response is that Team Week is a series of tasks that the candidates must accomplish within a set amount of time.
+Well, the school’s response is that Team Week is a series of tasks that the candidates must accomplish within a set amount of time.
 Sounds fairly innocuous, right?
-No one is better than the military at making something sound so bland.
+No one is better than the military at making something sound bland.

-The Special Forces cadre members will watch and evaluate the candidates on their ability to solve problems, work as a member of a team and lead a group of peers while under physical and mental stress.
-All of these are extremely important in your SF career but nothing will get you to be non-selected quicker than the second.
+The Special Forces cadre members will watch and evaluate the candidates on their ability to solve problems, work as a member of a team, and lead a group of peers while under physical and mental stress.
+All of these traits are extremely important in your Special Forces career.

-You can be a physical stud and smoke every ruck, run and PT smoker in the pit, as well as find all of your points on Land Nav, but if you’re a non-team player, you’re done. sayonara, adios, auf wiedersehen, ciao.
+You can be a physical stud and smoke every ruck, run and PT smoker in the pit.
+You can find all of your points on Land Nav with ease.
+But if you’re a non-team player, you’re done.
+Sayonara, adios, auf wiedersehen, ciao.
 SF can’t use you.

-Team Work Essential: And trust me, the cadre is ALWAYS watching!
+And trust me, the cadre is ALWAYS watching!
 During team week as an SFAS cadre member, I not only watched the candidate who was put in the leadership position of the event, but also his teammates.
 Are they supporting him to the best of their ability?
-Or during a break are they just doing the rucksack flop?
+Or are they just doing the rucksack flop during a break?

 When it is your time in the barrel as a leader on an event, be a good one.
 Remember you’re not going to be the smartest guy in the room.
 Between yourself and your teammates, there is a wealth of knowledge and experience.
 Use it.
 Listen to their ideas, because you are all going to have to cross the finish line together.
 Get everyone involved and pulling together.

-Always be a Leader: In Special Forces, you’ll be expected to perform well above your pay grade in everyday work, so you must, must, must always be a leader in your attitude.
+In Special Forces, you’ll be expected to perform well above your pay grade in everyday work, so you must, must, must always be a leader in your attitude.
 It doesn’t matter if you are the Team Leader or the last guy in line.
 Always support the guy in charge to the best of your ability.
 Because that guy may be supporting you next.
 And this is reflected and tested in SFAS.

-Cool Wins: Always remain calm, and trust me there will be times when you are ready to explode because you’re tired, worn down and physically exhausted.
+Always remain calm.
+Trust me there will be times when you will be ready to explode because you’ll be tired, worn down, and physically exhausted.
 But a person who is out of control will make mistakes.
-Stay cool, calm and collected.
+Stay cool, calm, and collected.
 I believe it was Kipling who said,

 “If you can keep your head when all about you